CyberWardenNet/workplace-communication-activity/README.md

 #📘 Pseudo Code: Programming Firm Communication Using Operational Terms

 # identify and fix the original operational term for each scrambled word
+# the term patch means a small software update to fix an issue

 BEGIN
     FUNCTION MorningSyncMeeting()